codio/knowledge/source/instructors/setupcourses/assessments/parsons-puzzle.rst

 Sample Starter Pack
 -------------------
-There is a Starter Pack project that you can add to your account that includes examples of Parson's Puzzle assessments.
+There is a Starter Pack project - Demo Guides and Assessments that you can add to your account that includes examples of Parson's Puzzle assessments.
+If not already loaded to your account (in your **My Projects** area), go to Starter Packs and search for **Demo Guides and Assessments**

-- For Codio.com users: [Click here to install](https://codio.com/home/starter-packs/cc68d38b-b0ea-4825-9814-46a3594c2b11/)
-- For Codio.co.uk users: [Click here to install](https://codio.co.uk/home/starter-packs/7c69bc1a-7f20-4cd1-a726-63a1c056790f)